 Listed status: B

-A relatively small L-shaped, single-bar pub with a luscious interior.
-Located in an 1804 four-storey tenement, it wraps around a florist’s shop on the street corner and has an attractive teak frontage.
-The interior is notable for its 1899 decorative scheme by John Forrester.
-The multi-coloured tiled dado includes small pictorial panels of rural Scottish scenes (sadly, mostly hidden by seating – why were they placed so low? – this must always have been a problem).
+Located in an 1804 four-storey tenement, the pub wraps itself around a florist’s shop on the street corner and has an attractive teak frontage.
+Inside, the multi-coloured tiled dado includes small pictorial panels of rural Scottish scenes (sadly, mostly hidden by seating – why were they placed so low? – this must always have been a problem).
 The counter, ornate gantry and two tiled fireplaces (with mirrored overmantels) are all from the late Victorian scheme.
-As with so many historic Scottish pubs, there are advertising mirrors, in this case a massive pair proclaiming McLaughlan Bros’ wares and also, around the corner, one promoting William Younger’s India Pale Ale.
+As with so many historic Scottish pubs, advertising mirrors are prominent, in this case a massive pair proclaiming McLaughlan Bros’ wares and also, around the corner, one promoting William Younger’s India Pale Ale.
 Originally, the right-hand front door led to a jug and bottle, and there were a couple of snugs at the rear.

 There is much to admire in the Barony Bar – the tiled dado including 11 small paintings of Scottish scenes; the little-altered Victorian bar counter and gantry; two massive mirrors above the tiling; and two Victorian tiled fireplaces with fine mirrored over-mantels.
 It is situated in the base of a four-storey terrace tenement built in circa 1818.
 It is notable for its impressive Classical style decorative scheme by respected local architect, John M Forrester in 1898-9.
 The work was commissioned by the trustees of the estate of a Mr Sinclair, a deceased wine and spirit merchant.
 The pub wraps around a florists shop on the corner and has an attractive ground floor frontage of teak, and above a balustraded, ball-finialled parapet.
 On the front right-hand side note the wrought iron lifting mechanism used for beer barrels in the past.
 Now a L-shaped interior, it did originally have a couple of snugs at the rear, and the right-hand front door led to a jug and bottle.
 The doors on the left and right now lead to a single space with a bare wood floor.
 In the front bay window there is old fixed seating with leather cushioning, bench ends and a large oval shaped table.